This review pits Outco and Interview Kickstart, two popular interview prep platforms, together.

 Nobody likes to be taught only the theoretical part of something without the practical.

-If you are thinking of trying Outco, mick interviews are one good reason to do so.
+If you are thinking of trying Outco, mock interviews are one good reason to do so.

 The interviews mimic real-life situations.
 Students will be interviewed by their instructors just as in companies.